blakeblackshear/frigate/docs/docs/configuration/zones.md

 ### Speed Estimation

 Frigate can be configured to estimate the speed of objects moving through a zone.
 This works by combining data from Frigate's object tracker and "real world" distance measurements of the edges of the zone.
-The recommended use case for this feature is to track the speed of vehicles on a road.
+The recommended use case for this feature is to track the speed of vehicles on a road as they move through the zone.

 Your zone must be defined with exactly 4 points and should be aligned to the ground where objects are moving.

 ![Ground plane 4-point zone](/img/ground-plane.jpg)

-Speed estimation requires a minimum number of frames for your object to be tracked before a valid estimate can be calculated, so create your zone away from the edges of the frame for the best results. _Your zone should not take up the full frame._ Once an object enters a speed estimation zone, its speed will continue to be tracked, even after it leaves the zone.
+Speed estimation requires a minimum number of frames for your object to be tracked before a valid estimate can be calculated, so create your zone away from places where objects enter and exit for the best results. _Your zone should not take up the full frame._ Once an object enters a speed estimation zone, its speed will continue to be tracked, even after it leaves the zone.
+However, once an object leaves the zone, speed accuracy will likely decrease due to perspective distortion and misalignment with the calibrated area.

 Accurate real-world distance measurements are required to estimate speeds.
 These distances can be specified in your zone config through the `distances` field.